dainst/idai-field/server/deployment_example/README.md

 Alongside this README, you will find a simple [docker-compose.yml](docker-compose.yml).
 You may copy that file to your server (or desktop PC/laptop if you just want to try it out locally).

 The docker-compose file describes 2 services:
-1. [CouchDB](https://couchdb.apache.org/), the database software FieldHub uses and provides its own Docker images: https://hub.docker.com/_/couchdb
+1. [CouchDB](https://couchdb.apache.org/), the database software FieldHub uses.
+CouchDB provides its own Docker images: https://hub.docker.com/_/couchdb
 2. FieldHub, the application itself.

 For each service it is defined which image should be used to create containers.